 Recombinant Human VEGFR2/KDR/Flk-1/CD309 Protein (Catalog#10012-H08H)

-This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human VEGFR2/KDR/Flk-1/CD309 (rh VEGFR2/KDR/Flk-1/CD309; Catalog#10012-H08H; NP_002244.1; Met1-Glu764) and conjugated with APC under optimum conditions, the unreacted APC was removed.
+This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Human VEGFR2/KDR/Flk-1/CD309 (rh VEGFR2/KDR/Flk-1/CD309; Catalog#10012-H08H; NP_002244.1; Met1-Glu764).
+The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.

 Monoclonal Mouse IgG1 Clone #03